boazbk/crypto/lec_00_1_mathematical-background.md

 see the book _"How Not to Be Wrong"_ by Jordan Ellenberg.

 Although knowledge of algorithms is not strictly necessary, it would be quite useful.
-Students who did not take an algorithms class such as CS 124 might want to look at the books (1) Corman, Leiserson, Rivest and Smith, (2) Dasgupte, Papadimitriou and Vaziarni, or (3) Kleinberg and Tardos.
+Students who did not take an algorithms class such as CS 124 might want to look at one of the books (1) Corman, Leiserson, Rivest and Smith, (2) Dasgupte, Papadimitriou and Vaziarni, or (3) Kleinberg and Tardos.
 We do not require prior knowledge of complexity or computability but some basic familiarity could be useful.